Biomedical Waste

 200 Gallon Reusable Container

-We provide US DOT compliant labels and liners with our containers.
-Florida Generators must label the liners within the containers for compliance with Florida Department of Health Regulations.
+We provide US DOT-compliant labels and liners with our containers.
+Regulated Medical Waste Generators and Biomedical Waste Companies in Florida must label the container liners to comply with Florida Department of Health Regulations.

 What are sharps?